-Matas and I would encourage Scottish legislators and all parliaments to consider our recommendations, including, urging the party-state in China to:
+Matas and I would encourage the U.K. government and Parliament to consider our recommendations, including, urging the party-state in China to:

 - cease the repression of Falun Gong; - cease organ-pillaging from all prisoners; - remove its military from the organ transplant business; - establish and regulate a legitimate organ donor system; - open all detention centres, including forced labour camps, for international investigation; and - free Gao Zhisheng and many other prisoners of conscience.